core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

      If the OSCORE processing results in an error, the endpoint MUST stop processing the request and performs error handling as per {{Section 8.2 of RFC8613}} or {{Sections 7.2 and 8.4 of I-D.ietf-core-oscore-groupcomm}}, in case OSCORE or Group OSCORE is used, respectively.
 In case the endpoint sends an error response to (the previous hop towards) the origin client, this may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

-     Otherwise, REQ takes REQ\*, and the endpoint moves to Step 1.
+     Otherwise, REQ takes REQ\* and the endpoint moves to Step 1.

 ## Processing of an Outgoing Response {#outgoing-responses}

 The rules from {{general-rules}} apply when processing an outgoing response message, with the following additions.

-When a source application endpoint applies multiple OSCORE layers in sequence to protect an outgoing response, and it uses an OSCORE Security Context shared with the other application endpoint, then the first OSCORE layer MUST be applied by using that Security Context.
+When a source application endpoint applies multiple OSCORE layers in sequence to protect an outgoing response and it uses an OSCORE Security Context shared with the other application endpoint, then the first OSCORE layer MUST be applied by using that Security Context.

 The sender endpoint protects the response by applying the same OSCORE layers that it removed from the corresponding incoming request, but in the reverse order than the one according to which they were removed.